-TMR's investment portfolio is appropriately diversified to limit the amounts of credit exposure with respect to rating categories and any one issuer.
-The Investment Committee has established comprehensive guidelines for the Company's investment managers regarding the type, duration and quality of investments acceptable to TMR.
+The Company's investment portfolio is appropriately diversified to limit the amounts of credit exposure with respect to rating categories and any one issuer.
+The Investment Committee has established comprehensive guidelines for the Company's investment managers regarding the type, duration and quality of investments acceptable to the Company.
 The performance of investment managers is regularly reviewed to confirm adherence to these guidelines.